tc39/notes/es6/2012-09/sept-20.md

 YK: Question about splice projections being built in.
 When splice happens, many records change... is pathologically slow.
 Fine for v1 to leave it to library code.

-RWS: Opted to leave this out...
+RWN: Opted to leave this out...
 ...explains n^2 issues that arise when changes to an array occur. ...explains rationale for leaving out for the foreseeable future and allow library authors to handle as they see fit for the time being.

 DH: How to make a policy decision about "what" to look at in the change of an object.
 Agrees with this v1 decision, in favor of allowing library optimization patterns to emerge.
 [We can't determine the "policies" before the needs are fully understood]

 AWB: Not just large scale libs, but everyday data type abstractions.

-RWS: Sounds like there are specific issues?
+RWN: Sounds like there are specific issues?

 AWB: Yes, but not to be addressed in this timeline